PetHubLocal/pethublocal.github.io/index.md

 This is done by poisoning the DNS entry `hub.api.surehub.io` which is hard-coded in the Hub firmware to point to a local web server instead.

+There are two ways to deploy `pethublocal` either as an [Home Assistant Add-on](https://www.home-assistant.io/addons/)

 # [Setup PetHubLocal](/setup)
 Follow the above setup instructions to setup PetHubLocal